-‘The Young And The Restless’ Spoilers For The Week Of August 5: Victoria Wins While Billy Loses
+‘The Young And The Restless’ Spoilers For The Week Of August 5: Victoria Wins, While Billy Loses

-The Young and the Restless spoilers for the week of August 5 through 9 brings turmoil for Adam and Nick as well as a night of passion for Sharon.
-Plus, Chelsea must decide Connor while Kyle and Lola’s party implodes.
+The Young and the Restless spoilers for the week of August 5 through August 9 brings turmoil for Adam and Nick, as well as a night of passion for Sharon.
+Plus, Chelsea must decide what to do about Connor, while Kyle and Lola’s party implodes.

 Adam (Mark Grossman) crosses a line when he tells Nick (Joshua Morrow) he won’t be allowed near Christian after he wins custody, according to SheKnows Soaps.
 Adam tells Christian that Nick is not his biological father.
 Then, Nick loses his temper and punches Adam, and Sharon (Sharon Case) breaks it up.
-When she takes Adam home to help clean his wounds, sparks fly for Sharon and Adam.
+When she takes Adam home to help clean his wounds, sparks fly for the two.
 When the flame ignites, Sharon and Adam sleep together, according to The Inquisitr.

 Phyllis (Michelle Stafford) questions Theo’s (Tyler Johnson) intentions.
 She appreciates Theo helping her plan The Grand Phoenix Hotel opening party, but she wants to know what Theo plans to do with Summer (Hunter King).
 While he admits he appreciates Summer’s business savvy, he does not reveal his plans about Summer to Phyllis.